overture-stack/website/markdown/documentation/arranger/installation/configuration/project.md

 2. Adding the project to the Arranger Admin UI
 3. Configuring the project once it is created

+<Warning>**NOTE:** Although multiple projects can be created and exist in the Arranger Admin UI, currently only **ONE** project can be actively in use by the front-end data portal at a time.
+This will always be the latest created project.</Warning>

 # Setup Arranger Metadata Files

 When creating a new project, several metadata JSON files need to be imported.
 These files need to be created in advance to reflect the fields in your index mapping that need to be configured within Arranger.